 - Preserves the product: According to Krant, benzyl alcohol acts as a preservative in skincare and cosmetic products due to its ability to kill microbes—especially parasites.
 "Any cosmetic or personal care product that is made with no preservatives (for example, preservative-free eye drops) generally comes in individual single-use containers to prevent contamination by contact or air," she says.
 Benzyl alcohol allows products to be bottled in larger packages designed for more than one use.

 - Stabilizes the formula: Krant adds that the ingredient also acts as a stabilizing agent against the oxidative breakdown of the product, which means it allows your products to work more effectively for a longer period of time.

 - Has antioxidant activity: Krant says benzyl alcohol also has antioxidant properties, and antioxidants protect against free-radical damage.

-- Dissolves ingredients: Benzyl alcohol is also shown to function as a solvent and helps to dissolve other ingredients in a product's formula.
+- Dissolves ingredients: Benzyl alcohol acts as a solvent and helps to dissolve other ingredients in a product's formula.

-- Decreases viscosity: Studies show benzyl alcohol also improves viscosity, which allows products to flow more easily.
+- Decreases viscosity: Benzyl alcohol also decreases viscosity, which allows products to flow more easily.

 - Imparts a nice scent: As an aromatic alcohol, benzyl alcohol is naturally fragrant and gives off a slightly sweet scent.
 Yadav says it's also naturally found in some essential oils, including ylang-ylang and jasmine, and has a delicate floral scent.